Elementary: Learning How to Think

 The Princeton Preparatory Schools Lower Elementary program serving children in 1st grade through 3rd grade offers your child an unparalleled opportunity for growth in this new period of life.
 As at all Montessori levels, the Elementary program is based on the belief that children learn best through movement and work with their hands, and provides cognitive, social, and emotional support to help them reach their full potential.

-We're only accepting students in Lower Elementary for the 2023 -2024 school year.
+We're only accepting first grade students (6 years) in Lower Elementary for the 2023 -2024 school year.

 FLEXIBILITY, RESILIENCE AND GRIT

 We believe children learn to be adaptable by supporting them to solve their own problems, rather than solving problems for them.
 With the help of a supportive adult, your child can, most often, find the solution that is best for him or her.

 In a Montessori Elementary classroom, students work individually or in small groups, at tables or on mats on the floor.

 Natural lighting, soft colors, and uncluttered spaces set the stage for activity that is focused and calm.
 Learning materials are arranged on accessible shelves according to curricular area, fostering independence as students go about their work.
 Everything is where it is supposed to be, conveying a sense of harmony and order that both comforts and inspires.

 Children who are new to Montessori quickly feel at home with the inspired teaching that appeals to their deepest interests, and with the distinctive, hands-on learning materials that teachers introduce sequentially according to the students’ developmental needs.
 For students who have completed Montessori Early Childhood programs, the environment offers continuity with familiar routines and learning materials that offer new lessons and opportunities for more complex exploration and discovery.